mrtrunghieu1/Python-Cookbook/README.md

 # Python-Cookbook
-Code samples form the "Python Cookbook"
+Code samples from the "Python Cookbook"